translate/translate/docs/commands/pogrep.rst

   pogrep --accelerator="_" --search msgid -I -e "software|hardware" only-zu only-zu-check

 Search for the words "software" or "hardware" in the msgid field.
-Ignore case (-I) and treat the underscore (_) character as an accelerator key.
+Ignore case (:opt:`-I`) and treat the underscore (_) character as an accelerator key.
 Search through all PO files in the directory "only-zu" and place any matches in PO files in the directory "only-zu-check".
 This would be useful to run if you know that the word for software and hardware has been changed during the course of translation and you want to check and correct all these instances. ::